More ICRtoP Resources on Libya...

 d.
 The International Commission of Inquiry

-The crisis in Libya seized the attention of the international community and was been labeled a clear case for when timely and decisive response to uphold RtoP in the face of an imminent threat of mass atrocities should occur.
-Following February 2011 political protests demanding an end to Libyan leader Muammar Gaddafi’s 41-year reign , wherein Libyan civilians found themselves the target of mass atrocities at the hands of government armed forces, the international community and regional and sub-regional bodies acted to protect the populations through a range of economic, political and later military measures.
+The crisis in Libya seized the attention of the international community and has been labeled a clear case for when timely and decisive response to uphold RtoP in the face of an imminent threat of mass atrocities should occur.
+In February 2011, civilians began to undertake political protests demanding an end to Libyan leader Muammar Gaddafi’s 41-year reign, wherein protestors found themselves the target of mass atrocities at the hands of government armed forces.
+In witnessing such violence by the Libyan government, the international community and regional and sub-regional bodies acted to protect the populations through a range of economic, political, and military measures.

-Faced with Gaddafi’s imminent intention to massacre the city’s population, it was clear that tough international action in response to the Libyan government’s manifest failure to uphold its responsibility to protect was needed to halt ongoing crimes and prevent a bloodbath.
+Faced with Gaddafi’s imminent intention to massacre the city’s population, it was clear that international action in response to the Libyan government’s manifest failure to uphold its Responsibility to Protect was needed to halt ongoing crimes and prevent a bloodbath.
 Civil society, regional and international actors saw the warning signs of mass atrocities.
 Rather than stand by and risk failing to act while more civilians had been subject to mass violence, these actors urgently took action to prevent these heinous crimes.

 Civil Society: crisis warranted urgent response under RtoP framework

 The dramatic death toll early on in the crisis was an indicator of the Gaddafi forces’ brutality to come, and drew immediate attention from civil society groups, governments and regional organizations.
-By 20 February, Human Rights Watch that the death toll was at least 233 over the course of four days and that government troops were indiscriminately targeting civilians.
-As early as 16 February, civil society groups began condemning the excessive force used against protestors and calling on the Libyan government to release those arrested in advance of planned protests.
-Civil society groups from around the world referred to the Responsibility to Protect in discourse on the crisis through articles, calls for action and op-eds.
+By 20 February 2011, Human Rights Watch stated that the death toll was at least 233 over the course of four days and that government troops were indiscriminately targeting civilians.
+As early as 16 February 2011, civil society groups began condemning the excessive force used against protestors and calling on the Libyan government to release those arrested in advance of planned protests.
+Civil society groups from around the world referred to the Responsibility to Protect through articles, calls for action and op-eds.
 Citing the need to uphold the responsibility to protect populations from mass atrocities, many civil society groups called on the Libyan government to halt the violence and, in the face of its clear reluctance to do so, demanded early action from regional actors, individual states and UN bodies to protect the Libyan people.

-Early condemnation and calls for action in response to the crisis by the League of Arab States on 22 February, the Organization ofthe Islamic Conference (OIC) on 22 February, and the African Union (AU) on 23 February were crucial for theinternational community to move forward with stronger measures to protect civilians.
+Early condemnation and calls for action in response to the crisis by the League of Arab States on 22 February 2011, the Organization of the Islamic Conference (OIC) on 22 February 2011, and the African Union (AU) on 23 February 2011 were crucial for the international community to move forward with stronger measures to protect civilians.
 Though condemnation was widespread, regional and sub-regional bodies advocated for different measures that the international community should take in response to Gaddafi’s threat to his population.

-The African Union consistently worked to find a peaceful solution and expressly rejected any foreign intervention.
-The AU adopted a Roadmap for peace on 25 March, which called for an immediate ceasefire and for the implementation of political reforms.
-The AU also clarified its readiness to deploy a monitoring mechanism as per the Roadmap.
-Though the Roadmap was soon rejected by the National Transitional Council (NTC) as it did not call for Gaddafi’s resignation, the AU continued work to implement a political solution for the duration of the conflict.
+The African Union consistently worked to find a peaceful solution and expressly rejected any external military response.
+The AU adopted a Roadmap for peace on 25 March 2011, which called for an immediate ceasefire and for the implementation of political reforms.
+The AU also clarified its readiness to deploy a monitoring mechanism as called for in the Roadmap.
+Though the Roadmap was soon rejected by the National Transitional Council (NTC), as it did not call for Gaddafi’s resignation, the AU continued work to implement a political solution for the duration of the conflict.
 The NTC called the Roadmap ‘outdated’, saying that it failed to take into account the human rights violations already perpetrated by Gaddafi forces.
-Steadfast support for a political solution led the AU to not support the Security Council sanctioned foreign intervention, and the Union was later criticized for a slow and weak response to the Libyan crisis.
+Steadfast support for a political solution led the AU to not support the Security Council-sanctioned NATO air-strikes , and the Union was later criticized for a slow and weak response to the Libyan crisis.
 The AU later rejected the arrest warrants for Gaddafi and others by the International Criminal Court (ICC) as they ‘seriously complicated’ efforts to find a political solution to the crisis.
-In fact, only recognizing the NTC as Libya’s legitimate governing body on 20 September, the AU was one of the last regional bodies to do so.
+In fact, by only recognizing the NTC as Libya’s legitimate governing body on 20 September 2011, the AU was one of the last regional bodies to do so.

 Member States: widespread unilateral diplomatic and economic measures

-Across Libya, members of the government, military, tribal leaders, and army units defected and joined the opposition, especially starting 22 February, the day the Libyan government began targeting civilians in aerial bombardments.
+Across Libya, members of the government, military, tribal leaders, and army units defected and joined the opposition, especially after 22 February 2011, the day the Libyan government began targeting civilians in aerial bombardments.
 An interim opposition government, later named the National Transitional Council (NTC) was established on 26 February 2011 under the leadership of former Justice Minister Mustafa Abdul Jalil, the first government official to break ties with Gaddafi.
-The NTC was eventually universally accepted as the governing body of Libya, first by the Contact Group on 25 August, then the League of Arab States on 27 August, the UN General Assembly on 16 September and the African Union on 20 September.
+The NTC was eventually universally accepted as the governing body of Libya, first by the Contact Group on 25 August 2011, then by the League of Arab States on 27 August, the UN General Assembly on 16 September and the African Union on 20 September.

 United Nations: early condemnation and non-military measures leads to no-fly zone